FrancoSpeziali/node-jwt-issuer/README.md

     - If the user doesn't exist, send a fail response to the user

-    - If the user does exist, we will proceed
+    - If the user does exist use `bcrypt.compare()`to compare the password with the hash in the database

+    - If the password does not match, send a fail response to the user

 3. Import the `jwtIssuer` function from the `utils` folder

-4. If the user exists, use the `jwtIssuer` function to create a jwt token, and send this as a response to the user
+4. If the user exists, and the password matched, use the `jwtIssuer` function to create a jwt token, and send this as a response to the user

 5. Test your code